A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks

 \item \textbf{Profit:} It is formulated in (\ref{f41}).
 This metric integrates revenue, acceptance ratio, and cost to comprehensively evaluate the practical value of the algorithm, reflecting both the efficient utilization of computing resources and the overall service satisfaction.

-where $\theta \geq 1$ is a configurable weighting coefficient that adjusts the relative importance of the service acceptance ratio for the system's achieved profit; and $0< \omega < 1$ serves as a tunable weighting factor that determines the system’s willingness to trade additional network resource consumption for higher computing resource utilization.
+where $\varkappa \geq 1$ is a configurable weighting coefficient that adjusts the relative importance of the service acceptance ratio for the system's achieved profit; and $0< \omega < 1$ serves as a tunable weighting factor that determines the system’s willingness to trade additional network resource consumption for higher computing resource utilization.

 \item \textbf{\CN\ Resource Utilization (CU-Ratio):} This metric indicates the overall utilization of \CN s within the CPN topology by service workloads at a given time $t$.
-It represents the ratio of the total CPU resources utilized by all currently accepted service requests at a specific time to the total initial CPU capacity available across all \CN s, which is expressed in (\ref{f113}):
+It represents the ratio of computing resources utilized by all currently accepted service requests at a specific time to the total initial computing capacity available across all \CN s, which is expressed in (\ref{f113}):

-where $U_C(m^s, t)$ is the instantaneous CPU resource usage of CN $m^s$ at a timestamp $t$, and $C_{init}(m^s)$ denotes the initial CPU capacity of the corresponding node.
+where $U_C(m^s, t)$ is the instantaneous computing resource usage of CN $m^s$ at a timestamp $t$, and $C_{init}(m^s)$ denotes the initial computing capacity of the corresponding node.

 \item \textbf{Revenue to cost ratio (RC-Ratio):} This metric quantifies the efficiency of mapping decisions by measuring the ratio between the cumulative revenue and cost of all accepted requests at time $t$, as shown in (\ref{f36}).